-Players may use any Authorized Game Cards from Magic: The Gathering expansions, core sets, special sets, supplements, and promotional printings.
-Authorized Game Cards are cards that, unaltered, meet the following conditions:
+Players may use any Authorized Magic Game Cards from Magic: The Gathering expansions, core sets, special sets, supplements, and promotional printings.
+Authorized Game Cards must be regulation-sized, genuine Magic cards publicly released by Wizards of the Coast.
+Cards that are not Authorized Game Cards are prohibited in all sanctioned events.

 Silver-bordered cards and cards with an acorn-shaped security stamp or acorn-shaped symbol may only be used in casual events and only when the format explicitly permits them.